EWP 6000: Community Retreat (1 unit)

 This course explores indigenous knowledge and traditions from the perspective of ancient and current life practices and beliefs of indigenous peoples from all over the planet.
 Shamanic techniques that arose from indigenous worldviews are studied along with modern day neo-shamanic practices.
 The animistic belief systems shared by most earth-based peoples is explored as a way to understand not only indigenous spiritual traditions but also ourselves.

-EWP 6499: Shamanic Counseling: An Integration of Shamanism and Psychotherapy (3 units)
+EWP 6332 Expanded States of Consciousness and Psychotherapy (3 units)

 EWP 6537: Entheogenic Shamanism (3 units)